mindthemath/home/content/blog/pdes.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---

+_Note_ this is a draft of an upcoming workshop containing a super-set of contextual information about this complicated topic.
+This workshop is not yet complete but please express interest in its development [by reaching out](/contact).

 ## Motivations
 Partial differential equations (PDEs) are essential tools for describing many natural phenomena, ranging from fluid dynamics to quantum mechanics.